firebolt-db/godocs/docs/Guides/getting-started.md

 See [COPY TO](./../sql_reference/commands/data-management/copy-to.md) for more information.

+### Next Steps

+Now that you have successfully created your first engine and database, ran your first query, created indexes, copied data into, and exported data out of Firebolt, you can continue exploring Firebolt’s capabilities.

 #### Register through the AWS Marketplace

 If you have exhausted your initial $200 credit, you can continue to use Firebolt after registering through the [AWS Marketplace](https://aws.amazon.com/marketplace).
 You must set up an account for billing in order to continue using Firebolt’s engines to run queries.